-This approach can be extended to any other element of an aircraft, provided that a suitable parameter is chosen (in the case of a fuselage, the longitudinal distribution of cabin diameter would be an example of this).
-This method also presents some advantages, as it makes possible for the DV's to assume different values in any point of the element using the same number of parameters a_k , regardless of the refinement of the discretization, i.e., number of panels, in the case of the aerodynamic solver.
+This approach can be extended to any other element of an aircraft, provided that a suitable parameter is chosen.
+This method also presents some advantages, as it makes possible for the DV's to assume different values in any point of the element using the same number of parameters $a_k$ , regardless of the refinement of the discretization, i.e., number of panels, in the case of the aerodynamic solver.

-All the parameters a_k for all the DV's will correspond to the values in the optimization vector x_i in Eq.
+All the parameters $a_k$ for all the DV's will correspond to the values in the optimization vector $x_i$ in Eq.
 (1).

 For example, regarding the wing (and for that matter, any wing like element, such as stabilizers or winglets), the parameterization starts with span and the airfoil, which, in this work, is not a DV, but imposed a priori for each lifting surface, for simplicity.
 The airfoil is read from a file, being this a nondimensionalised airfoil, with unit chord.
 Then, the other DV's are calculated from Eq.
-(3):
+(3), where $f_k$ are: